rating iconrating iconrating icon

 Reasons Why This Happens

-On a hot summer day, the last thing you need is your AC to keep shutting off from a tripped breaker.
+On a hot summer day in Sherman Oaks, the last thing you need is your AC to keep shutting off from a tripped breaker.
 There are several reasons why your air conditioner keeps tripping the circuit breaker.
 The AC circuit breaker is a safety switch that protects your equipment from damage or fire by shutting it off when an overload is detected.
 The main reason why your AC is drawing in more amps is because something is causing it to overwork and operate inefficiently.
 So, if you have a tripped breaker when running AC, it is not a situation you want to ignore.
 It is also important not to keep resetting the breaker.
 The best option would be to contact a professional to prevent the possibility of a potentially dangerous and expensive consequence.
 Read below to find out why your AC keeps tripping your breaker.

 Dirty Air Filter

 A dirty air filter clogged with dust and debris will restrict airflow causing your ac unit to work harder to circulate air through the vents.
 The AC will need to run longer in order to meet the set temperature on your thermostat, therefore drawing more electricity and tripping the breaker.
 This will also lead your unit to overheat and put unnecessary extra strain on the individual components.
-The solution: replace the air filter and check it often especially during the summer and do not neglect annual routine AC maintenance.
+The solution: replace the air filter and check it often especially during the summer and do not neglect annual routine AC maintenance in Sherman Oaks.

 Low Refrigerant